scottjehl/Respond/README.md

 - This script relies on no other scripts or frameworks (aside from the included matchMedia polyfill), and is optimized for mobile delivery (~1kb total filesize min/gzip)

 - As you might guess, this implementation is quite dumb in regards to CSS parsing rules.
 This is a good thing, because that allows it to run really fast, but its looseness may also cause unexpected behavior.
 For example: if you enclose a whole media query in a comment intending to disable its rules, you'll probably find that those rules will end up enabled in non-media-query-supporting browsers.

+- Respond.js by default will change the order of media queries by moving them after the stylesheet they came from.
+This is the best performing method but does have a drawback: see #325.
+To fix that, but at a slight cost to performance, set `window.RESPOND_REPLACE_STYLES = true` before this script runs: each stylesheet is removed and replaced with a parsed `<style media="all">` where all media queries are kept in the same place they were before.
+Other media types (like `print`) are appended the usual way.

 - Respond.js doesn't parse CSS referenced via @import, nor does it work with media queries within style elements, as those styles can't be re-requested for parsing.